 The process for getting a society registration certificate in India is:

-Memorandum of Association is a legal document required to register a society.
-The Rules and Regulation are intended for the management of the society's internal affairs, including the quorum for meetings and the duties of the president, secretary, and treasurer in their official capacities.
+To register a society, you need a Memorandum of Association.
+The Rules and Regulation are intended for the management of the society's internal affairs, including the quorum for meetings and the duties of the president, secretary, and treasurer in their official capacities. -

 Step 04 - File Application for Registration